T1taniumF0rge-Industries-Inc/Software/DEVELOPER.md

 For a permanent solution, it is recommended to find proper video drivers, failing that you could always patch the GRUB bootloader.

-## Docker madness:

-If you install Docker Desktop on your Windows computer, and you get the error `Virtualization is not detected`, firstly make sure that you are running Windows Pro (and not Home, Enterprise, etc) because some features that Docker needs are blocked/not accessible in Home.
-Secondly make sure to check if virtualization is enabled (by any means, BIOS check, Task Manager CPU Performance Tab, VMWare with Windows ME, etc).
-If that's the case then go into `Turn Windows features on or off` by searching that in the start menu.
-Then enable any option that is Hyper-V and WSL (Windows Subsystem for Linux) as well as enabling Network Discovery in the Network tab in Windows Explorer, and just to make sure you should also enable a telnet client *for that one rogue docker program made in 2002*.
-After you did that make sure to update WSL to the latest version by doing `wsl --update`, and then you just have to restart the computer and Docker will magically work.
-(And yes I know I hate docker too)

 ## Basic Git Guide:

 - 1/ Clone this repository to any location using `git clone https://github.com/T1taniumF0rge/Software.git /c/GitHub` (you can replace `/c/GitHub` with any file path you want so long as it respects the format, which is /a/folder)